 - Curb appeal is limited: In the dark, dreary winter months, it’s a challenge to show off a home’s exterior, especially landscaping.

 - Less likely to get multiple offers: In the busy spring and summer season, sellers often find themselves in multiple-offer situations, where they’re able to pit multiple buyers against each other to increase the final selling price.
 This may be less likely to happen in a slower selling season.

 - Some home flaws are more apparent: If a home is drafty, dark, or leaky, these flaws tend to show themselves more dramatically during the cold winter months.

-Whether you were considering selling your first home for your forever home, or are a first time home buyer, now is the time to put a plan together to reach your 2021 real estate goals.
+Whether you were considering selling because you need a smaller or larger home, or you are a buyer, now is the time to put a plan together to reach your real estate goals for the coming year..
 We are always available for zoom and phone consultations.
 If you are in the information gathering stage, we have home seller and home buyer resource guides.
 Request one anytime.